andrew-j-cohen/andrew-j-cohen/README.md

 <h1>Hi 👋, I'm Andrew Cohen</h1>

-<p>A creative, outgoing technical leader with a passion for leading and working with great SW & data engineering teams.
+<p>A creative and personable technical leader with a passion for leading and working with great SW & data engineering teams.
 I love working with people to solve challenging problem and always trying new things!</p>

 <h2>🛠 Skills</h2>
 <p>